Coding-Academy-STL/Intro-to-Python/README.md

 - **Ask an insane amount of questions**.
 Like, make it feel like an interrogation.
 Questions are the ultimate tool for figuring out how well students are understanding. **Call on people randomly!** It's fun!
 - When working on activities and projects, don't give students the solution unless they're really stuck. **Don't do the activites for them.** And if the students aren't understanding anything and can't solve the activities, you're going too fast.
 - Run the code for every example and talk a bit about it.
+- Avoid using anything not mentioned in the course since it confuses students.
+So don't use `print(1, 2)`, `input('Hello')`, `a,b = 1,2`, `'My name is {}'.format('Billiam')`, `for i in range(10)`, and so on.

+## Contributing guide

+Interested in helping improve this course?
+Awesome.
+Lesson 3 through 12 all need to be expanded.
+Each lesson must contain 10 activities and should take the length of a one-hour meeting.

+Make sure the title uses a `#` heading and activites use `##` headings.
+All output should be cleared.
+Write as many examples as possible and keep the pace slow.
+Our goal is for the course to be optionally self-studyable if there isn't a teacher.
+Make sure the names of activites only have the first word and proper nouns capitalized.
+If you're not sure about a style detail, see `1-printing.ipynb` for a great example.
+We want a consistent style to look professional.